Workforce Development Programming

 Travel grant funding is now available to community college/undergraduate students and educators to attend this event.
-Please apply by December 15th: Submit application »

-The following events will be held:
+Additional events that will be held:

 - Tutorial on the semiconductor industry - What is it?
 What kind of technologies does it employ?
 What kind of skills does it employ?
 Why CHIPS act?

 - Career opportunities/training/internship programs fair on the expo floor.
 Representatives of semiconductor companies and training/internship programs will be on hand to meet 1:1 with students and educators to discuss opportunities and application processes.

 - Poster session on expo floor co-located with job fair for students to exhibit their research.
 Submit your poster for consideration here.

 - R&D symposium.
 As part of the greater conference technical program, this oral symposium will gather experts to discuss research challenges and opportunities associated with the recently passed CHIPS act.
 Topics of focus will include metrology, characterization, advanced packaging, visualization, and automation.